farahelyamanyy/SocialMedia-Analytics-ETL-Airflow/README.md

       - AIRFLOW_PIP_INSTALL_REQUIREMENTS=1
     command: scheduler
     restart: always

-4. Running the Pipeline
+## ▶️ Running the Pipeline

-Follow these steps to start and run your Airflow pipeline using Docker Compose:
+Follow these steps to start and run your Airflow pipeline using **Docker Compose**:

-Open a terminal and navigate to the root directory of your project (where the docker-compose.yaml file is located).
+1. **Open a terminal** and navigate to the root directory of your project (where the `docker-compose.yaml` file is located).

-Start the Airflow services by running the following command:
+2. **Start the Airflow services** by running:

-Bash

    docker-compose up -d

+   This command will:

-This command will download the necessary Docker images, create the containers for the webserver and scheduler, and start them in the background.
-It will also automatically install the dependencies listed in your requirements.txt file inside the containers.
+Download the necessary Docker images

+Create containers for the webserver and scheduler

+Start them in the background

+Automatically install the dependencies listed in requirements.txt inside the containers

-Access the Airflow UI: Once the services are running, open your web browser and go to http://localhost:8080.
+3. Access the Airflow UI
+Open your browser and go to: http://localhost:8080

-Log in: Use the default credentials:
+Log in with the default credentials

 Username: airflow

 Password: airflow

+4. Enable the DAG

-Enable the DAG: In the Airflow UI, find the SocialMedia_ETL DAG in the list and toggle the button to turn it on.
+In the Airflow UI, locate the SocialMedia_ETL DAG in the list

+Toggle the switch to turn it on

+6. Trigger the DAG

-Trigger the DAG: To run the pipeline immediately, click on the SocialMedia_ETL DAG name, and then click the play button in the top right to trigger a new DAG run.
+Click on the DAG name

+Use the ▶️ play button in the top right to trigger a new run

-5. Output
+📊 Output

-Upon successful execution, the pipeline will generate the following two CSV files in the root of your project directory:
+After successful execution, the pipeline will generate two CSV files in the project’s root directory:

+SocialMedia_Analysis.csv

-SocialMedia_Analysis.csv: Contains the combined and transformed data from Twitter and YouTube.
+Contains the combined and transformed data from Twitter and YouTube

-Analytics_Report.csv: Contains the summary reports, including daily engagement, top 5 overall posts, and top 3 posts per platform.
+Analytics_Report.csv

+Contains summary reports, including:

+📅 Daily engagement

+⭐ Top 5 overall posts

+🔝 Top 3 posts per platform